Lakes, waterfalls and wine trails lure visitors to a serene setting

 Often called Crooked Lake because of its y-shape, Keuka Lake is home to Hammondsport, New York known to aviation buffs as the home of the Glenn H. Curtiss museum.
 We wanted to learn more about Curtiss because we knew his notable contribution to early aviation.
 At an early age he began transforming bicycles with motors and created the Hercules motorcycle with a lightweight air-cooled engine.
 His success led to supplying early aviators with engines and attracted the attention of Alexander Graham Bell.
 As World War I began his company manufactured the Jenny, a fleet of airplanes for the armed forces and employed 10,000 people.

 The charming town of Hammondsport sits at the southern tip of the Keuka Lake in upstate New York, with an eclectic collection of lodging and eateries around the village square.
 It’s a popular destination for all forms of watersports especially paddleboards, kayaks and canoes.
-You’ll see old woodies like a Chris Craft cruiser or Hinckley day sailer in these fresh waters along with water skiers and pontoon boats.
+You’ll see old woodies like a Chris Craft cruiser or Hinckley day sailor in these fresh waters along with water skiers and pontoon boats.
 For visitors information go to the Hammondsport Chamber of Commerce.

 We packed a lot into this short getaway and came away convinced the Finger Lakes region of upstate New York is a very special place.
 And we can’t imagine a better way to see the sights without using apps on our cellphone to make the most of our road trip.